-- Risk assessments managed risks to people while taking their individual needs and preferences into account.
+• Risk assessments managed risks to people while taking their individual needs and preferences into account.
 Referrals to health care professionals were made when people's needs changed; their advice was acted upon and shared with people's close relatives.
-This included detailed support plans for personal care, behaviour management and activities. - People were supported to access the community when required.
-Staff understood the risks to people within the home and the community and when needed people received support from two staff to keep safe when out.
-People were supported to go on trips using the home's transport and public transport whilst maintaining their safety. - The continuity of staff (including block booked agency staff) had enabled people to foster positive relationships with staff.
-The deputy manager explained that people were settled at The Grange which had reduced the number of behavioural incidents.
+This included detailed support plans for personal care, behaviour management and activities.

+• People were supported to access the community when required.
+Staff understood the risks to people within the home and the community and when needed, people received support from staff to keep safe when out.
+People were supported to go on trips using the home's transport and public transport, whilst maintaining their safety.

+- The continuity of staff had enabled people to foster positive relationships with staff.
 Staff knew what made people anxious and were proactive in reassuring and supporting people. - There were low level of incidents and accidents between people living at the service.
-Where incidents had occurred, the service had taken action to reduce any reoccurrences and shared information with healthcare professionals.
-For example, one person became anxious after a visit from healthcare professionals, as a healthcare professional had used a known "trigger" word (a word which could lead to the person becoming agitated).
-Staff had managed the incident to protect the person, other people and staff from harm.
-They discussed the concern with the healthcare professional who confirmed they would always discuss words that should not be said with the management before talking with people.
-This learning was shared with all staff. - Where incidents had occurred in the community the staff worked with people and other organisations to reduce occurrences.
-For example, one person became anxious in the community.
-Staff had to use recognised positive behaviour management skills, including restraint to reduce the risk to the person and other people.
-Following the incident staff reflected on the incident and identified causes, which they discussed with the person to prevent further occurrences. - Staff discussed changes in people's needs and risks at team meetings.
-Staff spoke positively about how they worked as a team and had a uniform approach when assisting people with their anxieties. - Each person had a fire evacuation risk assessment in place to provide staff guidance on the support each individual required.
+Where incidents had occurred, the service had taken action to reduce any reoccurrences and shared information with healthcare professionals. - Staff discussed changes in people's needs and risks at team meetings.
+Staff spoke positively about how they worked as a team and had a consistent approach when assisting people with their anxieties. - Each person had a fire evacuation risk assessment in place to provide staff guidance on the support each individual required.
 These documented people's understandings and personal preferences.